 Hummingbirds Love Spring

-Spring flowers are beginning to bloom and hummingbirds are zipping around, collecting nectar and a few insects while they are at it.
+Spring flowers are beginning to bloom and hummingbirds are zipping around, collecting nectar.
+Nectar yes -but also a few insects while they are at it.
 Entice the Hummingbirds Hummingbirds need more than just sugar-water feeders.
 Like most animal life, they need a balanced diet of carbohydrates, proteins, and fats.
-This means that they do need some flower nectar.
-More than Just Food Every living thing on earth needs food, water, and a place … Read more
+This […]

 Gardening for the Birds

-Cover image – Male phainopepla, a silky flycatcher native to the Southwest deserts and mountains.
 February is National Bird Feeding Month.
 The birds are really hoping you will celebrate.
-But Don’t Just Feed the Birds – While it is nice to add feeders to your garden, it seems like cheating somehow.
-Plus you may attract the non-native birds that crowd out our desert adapted species.
-So, instead of actively feeding … Read more
+It’s really not hard.
+But Don’t Just Feed the Birds – While it is nice to add bird feeders to your garden, to me it seems like cheating somehow.
+Plus you may attract the non-native birds […]

 Perennials are Perfect for Pollinators